Own-Data-Privateer/hoardy-web/tool/README.md

   : perform a trial run without actually performing any changes
   - `-q, --quiet`
   : don't log computed updates to stderr
-  - `-a {rename,hardlink,symlink,symlink-update}, --action {rename,hardlink,symlink,symlink-update}`
-  : organize how:
-    - `rename`: rename source files under `DESTINATION`, will fail if target already exists (default)
-    - `hardlink`: create hardlinks from source files to paths under `DESTINATION`, will fail if target already exists
-    - `symlink`: create symlinks from source files to paths under `DESTINATION`, will fail if target already exists
-    - `symlink-update`: create symlinks from source files to paths under `DESTINATION`, will overwrite the target if `stime_ms` for the source reqres is newer than the same value for the target
-  - `--batch-number INT`
-  : batch at most this many `--action`s together (default: `1024`), making this larger improves performance at the cost of increased memory consumption, setting it to zero will force all `--action`s to be applied immediately
-  - `--lazy`
-  : sets `--batch-number` to positive infinity; most useful in combination with `--action symlink-update` in which case it will force `wrrarms` to compute the desired file system state first and then perform disk writes in a single batch
   - `-t DESTINATION, --to DESTINATION`
-  : target directory, when unset each source `PATH` must be a directory which will be treated as its own `DESTINATION`
+  : destination directory, when unset each source `PATH` must be a directory which will be treated as its own `DESTINATION`
   - `-o FORMAT, --output FORMAT`
   : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string:
     - available aliases and corresponding %-substitutions: